 Of course, the WTO is not about to base trade rules on health issues.
 Rather, with the assistance of the International Monetary Fund and the World Bank, Third World markets are being inundated with fast and processed foodstuffs, even as their trade balances are undermined by the importation of meat, dairy, sugar and refined grain.
 In short, the natural economies serving billions of people are being turned to dust by transnational agribusiness, which, in taking over local food industries and promoting bad diet, cause the need for vitamin and mineral supplements to increase at the very moment that the population's ability to access natural pharmacopeias is being curtailed by Codex's profit-maximization scheme.
 The rise of diet-related chronic disease is good business for biotech corporations such as Cargill that sell food and food ingredients while positioning themselves to market cancer cures, cardiovascular drugs, and dietary food supplements.

 This article explains how industry front groups, with names such as the International Food Additives Council, are created to dominate Codex discussions.

-Join the fight against the TPP, and let you Congressman know how you feel about Codex, and our so-called "free" trade agreements.
+Learn how parity for agriculture and monetary reform are essential elements of this fight and let you Congressman know how you feel about this as well as the inter-related Codex, and our so-called "free" trade agreements.